 • School council relaunched with regular meetings.

 Increase percentage of KS2 pupils accessing healthy meals at lunchtime.

-• Development of this area was planned for Summer 2020 - unable to complete due to COVID 19 so will be moved to new development plan.
+• Development of this area was planned for Summer 2020 - unable to complete due to COVID 19.
+Will consider again as part of lunchtime review in 2022.